hoangsonww/MERN-Stack-Ecommerce-App/README.md

 ---

 Thank you for exploring **Fusion Electronics - a MERN Stack E-commerce Application**!
-If you have any questions or feedback, feel free to reach out.
+If you have any questions or feedback, feel free to reach out or open an issue.

 **Happy coding! 🚀**